alamsarker/calculator/readme.md

 ## Unit Tests

-`make phpunit` command will run both feature and unit tests. `calculator_test` database has been created for feature test.
+`make phpunit` command will run both feature and unit tests. `calculator_test` database has been created for feature test and `ama/doctrine-test-bundle` package has been installed for reseting database for every test run.
+So, it won't be conflict for every test command.
 For the first time, it will download all necessary packages.

 ## Feature Notes